 Nutrition is one secret to healing after drug abuse .
 Substance abuse is linked to nutritional deficiencies in the body, posing a threat to mental and physical wellness.
 Getting better food into the body and reducing your intake of preservatives and high-calorie/high-fat foods can help give back these nutrients.

 Another way to heal the damage from drugs and alcohol is through exercise therapy.
 Exercise will naturally raise dopamine levels in the body, making you feel better.
 It will also begin to get your body into a better state of health, reducing body fat and getting your organs better oxygenated and your muscles on the path to facilitating your body functions better.
 Exercise has been shown to reduce stress, boost your immune system, and give you sounder sleep.

-The first way to heal from drugs and alcohol is to get into a good treatment plan to address your unique relationship with substance abuse.
+The most important way to heal from drugs and alcohol is to get into a good treatment plan to address your unique relationship with substance abuse.
 Once that has been tackled and you’re on the path of recovery, then getting better nutrition, exercise, and sleep can help you stay on the path to recovery while healing your brain, liver, and other organs from the damage.
 A better you comes from your day-to-day relationship with your commitment and doesn’t stop once you leave your recovery center.